mhogan-nwra/envector/README.rst

 The envector library is a suite of tools written in Python to solve geographical position calculations.
-This is an open-source fork of the original nvector_ Python package based on the MATLAB nvector `MATLAB n-vector toolbox`_.
+This is an open-source fork of the original nvector_ Python package based on the `MATLAB n-vector toolbox`_.

 Currently the following operations are implemented: